hotrainy/js-master/beginners-guide.md

 When using SIMD, you should be familiar with the CPU feature set that you're targeting.

 On `arm` and `aarch64` it's fairly simple.
-There's just one CPU feature that controls if SIMD is available: `neon` (or "NEON", all caps, as the
+There's just one CPU feature that controls if SIMD is available: `neon` (or "NEON", all caps, as the ARM docs often put it).
+Neon registers can be used as 64-bit or 128-bit.
+When doing 128-bit operations it just uses two 64-bit registers as a single 128-bit re